 This city is a hidden gem if you’re looking for an experience which is distinct from the traditional ‘tourist circuit’ of colonial cities.
 Besides being a place of character, it’s also colorful, lively and easy-going.

 Nearby Veracruz you’ll also find one of Mexico’s finest archaeology parks: El Tajin.
 The state is host to Mexico’s highest volcano, “Pico de Orizaba“, the second highest volcano in North America.
 Other adventure tours including mountain climbing, white-water rafting and sports fishing are all easily accessible from here, too.

 Veracruz is a surprising city.
 Away from the traditional tourist trail, it offers a unique experience in Mexico: a relaxed atmosphere with a lively heart and soul.
-Some people spend their whole vacation here and enjoy the stress-free ambience; some pass through for a few days as part of a wider travel experience.
+Some people spend their whole vacation here and enjoy the stress-free ambiance; some pass through for a few days as part of a wider travel experience.
 Either way, a visit to Veracruz will reward you with an enjoyable, fascinating and authentic insight into Mexico.